lindsayrr8/lindsayrr8.github.io/_posts/2025-04-13-my-new-blog-post.md

 From here I added a few more customizations for *(attempted)* readability improvements.
 I set all cells in the **"Size"** column to size 3.0, which increased the dot size for each data point slightly.
 Then I ensured every cell in the **"Visibility"** column was set to "Show" so that they would appear on the visualization.

 ## Generating a Simple Social Network Visualization
-After checking my initial results, I returned to the **"Edges"** tab and assigned different hex codes under the **Color** coliumn to lines of differing relationship types.
+After checking my initial results, I returned to the **"Edges"** tab and assigned different hex codes under the Color column to lines of differing relationship types.
 (Colorizing things into categories helps the brain decipher information quicker than a series of scrambled black lines!)

 ### The colors I chose were:
 > Married - red <br />